JamesSkemp/words/content/post/bertrand-russells-problems-of-philosophy-notes-and-comments-chapter-xv-the-value-of-philosophy.md

 +++
-title = "Bertrand Russell's Problems of Philosophy: Notes and Comments - Chapter XV: The Value of Philosophy" summary = "Notes and comments on Chapter 15 of Bertrand Russell's Problems of Philosophy." draft = false comments = true date = "2005-10-29T00:00:00-05:00"
+title = "Bertrand Russell's Problems of Philosophy: Notes and Comments - Chapter XV: The Value of Philosophy" description = "Notes and comments on Chapter 15 of Bertrand Russell's Problems of Philosophy." draft = false comments = true date = "2005-10-29T00:00:00-05:00"